The Emotional Cost of Injury/Mobility & Movement Issues – And One Treatment Method

 S/he will be able to offer guidance during recovery, and provide both instruction and encouragement – and also clearly track and show progress.
 For both people suffering emotionally from an injury preventing normal activities, as well as those unable to live an active life due to mobility/movement issues and the resulting emotional effects, a physical therapist can provide a realistic sense of what recovery looks like.
 A physical therapist will be part of the person’s recovery journey, cheering them on and offering expert help and guidance when needed.
 Physical therapists understand how mood and mental health can be impacted by injury, mobility, etc and are very well equipped to help the patient through education, exercise, hands-on help, and the compassion inherent to the field.

 Are you trapped by pain, injury, movement/mobility problems, or more?
 Body One Physical Therapy is ready and waiting to be your partner in recovery.
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of physical therapists is ready to help you, too – we help clients of all ages and activity levels.
 Don’t accept pain and limitations on your life: Call Body One today!